Chrisfaherty/ci-p4-pv/README.md

     * To get to this point the user selects the password manager link dropdown in the nav bar,
     * Then select the view account link in the dropdown,
     * This brings the user to the view account page where they can see the title of all the accounts they saved,
+    * The user then selects one of their saved accounts,
+    * This displays that accounts details the user stored,
-    * The user can click on the account title link to see the account details,
+    * The user has copy to clipboard links for the usename and password for easy of use,
+    * The user also has extra options (delete & edit),
     * User stories:

 <details><summary>Account Detail Image</summary>